NoaBabliki/ticket_website_final/README.md

 # I chose to give the option to restore all tickets, or restore all tickets in the current page
 # current page also depents on search words / strings (as will be explained in part 3)
-# so fore examle, a user can restore all tickets that has the word "wix" in them (content/title)
+# so for examle, a user can restore all tickets that has the word "tree" in them (content/title)

 1c.
  Add a way for users to resize the texts inside the list to 3 states: